 Back To Back Late Living Legend Shows

-Next, this week started with my first date in the two and a half years since I've moved back to San Diego and have a follow-up date tomorrow night, which I'm not going to delve too deeply into details here in this SNL review other than to point out that it's got me in a better head space with perfect time for this season to start putting out better shows.
+Next, this week started with my first date in the two and a half years since I've moved back to San Diego.
+I also have a follow-up date tomorrow night!
+I'm not going to delve too deeply into details here in this SNL review other than to point out that it's got me in a better head space in perfect time for this season to start putting out better shows.

 Though this wasn't my favorite episode from the season, and it's not even close to being overall top ten, which was the case with Don Rickles, it was still super nice seeing Robin Williams in the first thing that I've watched from him since he died.
 Now I really want to watch The World According to Garp.

 Well, there are my thoughts on this airing, time to move on and share what I saw as I give you...

 This week's show started with a Piscopo sports segment where he's covering the Winter Olympics and claims that bobsledding is the only real sport of the games and goes on to interview the US team, sharing a real clip from a race only with the cast screams of fear replacing the audio all the way down the track.
 The sketch ends with Piscopo's announcement of "Live from New York..."

 We then went to the classic Buddweiser Light parody ad that takes place at a hockey game and only focuses on the fighting but ends with Williams and Piscopo as toothless rivals enjoying a beer together.

 Rock And Roll And Then Some was another classic sketch where Piscopo interviews Eddie Murphy who claims he was actually the fifth Beatle and even provides "evidence" that they were actually ripping him off.

 Gandhi And The Bandit was, of course, a Smokey And The Bandit parody where Sweetchuck plays Gandhi but looks exactly like his guru character.